 Par is home to the Eden Project, which is undoubtedly one of the best places to visit in Cornwall, if not the whole UK.
 The project consists of two large biomes, one with fauna from a rainforest climate and one replicating a Mediterranean environment.
 You can quite literally walk through a rainforest in Cornwall here!

 Fowey is home to beautiful beaches and the peaceful Fowey River, and is one of the best places to go to in Cornwall for a relaxing holiday.
-There’s also a lot of history to explore here, including St Catherine’s Castle, which Henry VIII built, Place House, which dates back to the 13th century, and the home of Daphne Du Maurier.
+There are loads of attractions in Fowey, including St Catherine’s Castle, which Henry VIII built, Place House, which dates back to the 13th century, and the home of Daphne Du Maurier.

 Polperro is a beautiful port town with dramatic beaches that many people deem to be their favourite in Cornwall.
 The entire area is located in an AONB.
 It’s also a great place to learn about smuggling in Cornwall – visit the Polperro Museum for more information about this illicit trade!